 Check out the homes for sale in San Jose.
-Whether it's your first home, an upgrade, multi-family income investment or a vacation retreat.
-I can help make your dream of home ownership come true or help you achieve your next real estate goal.
+Whether it's your first home, an upgrade, multi-family investment property or a vacation retreat.
+I can help you achieve your real estate goal.

 As a first-time homebuyer, it is normal to feel confused and a bit overwhelmed.
 But don't worry, I take the time to explain it all.
-You will also get all the data and disclosures up-front, to be able to make well informed decisions.
+You will also get all the available data and disclosures up-front.
+So you are able to make well informed decisions.

 Account Benefits: